- Article I: Waiver of Liability

 14.1 Except as otherwise specifically provided in this Article, a permit shall be required for the construction, improvement or replacement of any building, structure or improvement on District Property.
 No construction activity associated with such construction, improvement or replacement may commence until the District has approved the permit and issued an authorization to construct.

-14.2 Notwithstanding the provisions of Section 14.1 above, no permit shall be required for the following:
+14.2 Notwithstanding the provisions of Section 14.1 above, but subject to the District’s right to require a permit in any case that it reasonably deems necessary, no permit shall be required for the following:

-(a) Open decks or porches (including screened-in porches) added to existing structures;
+(b) Open decks or porches (including screened-in porches) added to an existing Dwelling Unit or Guest House;

 (f) Storage buildings, not to exceed 144 square feet;